ForgeRock/oidcSessionCheck/README.md

 *Details you need to provide:*

- - subject - The user currently logged into the RP
  - clientId - The id of this RP client within the OP
  - opUrl - Full URL to the OP Authorization Endpoint
+ - responseType [default: id_token] - One of either "id_token" or "none".
+See "How it works" above for the full description of each.
+ - subject [optional] - Only used with `responseType=id_token`.
+The user currently logged into the RP.
+If not supplied, subject changes won't trigger the invalidSessionHandler
+ - idToken - The current id_token value from your original OIDC authorization request.
+Required if using `responseType=none`
- - invalidSessionHandler - function to be called once any problem with the session is detected, with reason to invalid session included
+ - invalidSessionHandler - function to be called once any problem with the session is detected, with reason for the invalid session included
- - sessionClaimsHandler [optional] - function to be called after every successful session check, with latest claims included
+ - sessionClaimsHandler [optional] - function to be called after every successful session check, with latest claims included.
+Only used with `responseType=id_token`.
  - redirectUri [default: sessionCheck.html] - The redirect uri registered in the OP for session-checking purposes
  - cooldownPeriod [default: 5] - Minimum time (in seconds) between requests to the opUrl
- - scope [default: openid] - OIDC scope names (space separated) to be requested
+ - scope [default: openid] - OIDC scope names (space separated) to be requested.
+Only used with `responseType=id_token`.

 This library requires that your user is already authenticated prior to creating an instance of it.
-You *must* provide the current username of that user - this will be checked against the "subject" claim within the id_token that is returned by the OP.
-If they don't match, it is assumed that the OP and RP sessions are out of sync, and that will trigger the `invalidSessionHandler`.
+If you are using `responseType=none`, you *must* provide the current `id_token` associated with the current authenticated session.
+If you are using `responseType=id_token`, you can provide the current "subject" of the current session, and this will be checked against the "subject" claim within the id_token that is returned by the OP.
+If they don't match, it is assumed that the OP and RP sessions are out of sync, and that will trigger the `invalidSessionHandler` with the reason "subject_mismatch".

 The `invalidSessionHandler` will be called whenever there is a problem detected from the OP response.
-The intent for this handler is for you to trigger a local log-out event, so that the current RP session is terminated (likely to result in an interactive redirection to the OP so as to obtain a new RP session).
+The intent for this handler is for you to trigger a local log-out event, so that the current RP session is terminated.
+This will likely result in an interactive OIDC-based redirection to the OP so as to obtain a new RP session.

-The `sessionClaimsHandler` will be called every time the session check occurs.
-It will include the claims from the id_token.
+If you are using `responseType=id_token`, the `sessionClaimsHandler` will be called every time the session check occurs.
+It will include the claims from the new id_token.
 The intent for this handler is to allow you to respond to various claims that might be included in the id_token - for example, you could use the "exp" claim to warn the user when their session will end.
 This handler is optional.

 You will need to make sure the redirect_uri used for this is registered with the OP.
 By default, you can use the included [sessionCheck.html](./sessionCheck.html) as the uri to register.
 Whatever you choose to use, be sure the [sessionCheckFrame.js](./sessionCheckFrame.js) code is included within it.